vladdeSV/scone/README.md

 ### Features:
 * Easy to use
-* Efficient output to the console
+* Efficient output to the console/terminal
 * Cross-platform
 * Keyboard input (limited for POSIX family)